Jankie-codes/WorkoutLogApp/README.md

 - You can reload the state of my application by clicking the "load workout log" button on the sidebar on the left.

 # Phase 4: Task 2

+Last updated: January 25, 2024

+When the WorkoutLogApp closes, it also prints an event log to the console of all actions performed by the user.
+An example event log is shown below.

 ### Representative sample event log: